ladpal/474softwaredesign/README.md

 The .csv file must satisfy the following conditions:

-* Every row of data is equal to a whole bar in the chart, each individual column in a row corresponds to the length of the "sub-bar."
+* Every row of data is equal to a whole bar in the chart, each individual value in the column corresponds to the length of the "sub-bar."

 * All values are numerical, with the exception of the first row.
-  The first row should consist of text that describes the meaning of the columns
+  The first row should consist of text that describes the meaning of the columns Otherwise, non-numerical columns may be removed.

 * No missing values

+Files may be modified or created from different file formats so long as they conform to standard .csv formatting `https://en.wikipedia.org/wiki/Comma-separated_values#Example`

 ## stackBarChart.createGraph()
 Displays a stacked bar chart of the .csv data on an empty HTML page.